 Learning Outcomes.
-To achieve this unit a learner must be able Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1: Understand different types of business information.
-1.1: Describe how organisations use different types of business information to fulfil their purpose.
-2: Know how to present business information effectively.
-2.1: Describe different types of cooperate communication.
-3: Understand the limitations in relation to the use of business information in an organisation.
-3.1: Describe legal and ethical issues in relation to the use of business information in an organisation.
-4: Know how to communicate business information using appropriate methods.
-4.1 Describe how organisations use electronic and non- electronic methods to communicate business information internally and externally.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Understand different types of business information 1.1 Describe how organisations use different types of business information to fulfil their purpose 2.
+Understand how to present business information effectively 2.1 Describe different types of corporate communication 3.
+Understand the limitations in relation to the use of business information in an organisation 3.1 Describe legal and ethical issues in relation to the use of business information in an organisation 4.
+Understand how to communicate business information using appropriate methods 4.1 Describe how organisations use electronic and non- electronic methods to communicate business information internally and externally

-Learners need to understand different types of business information, be able to differentiate between internal and external sources, and explain its purpose.
+Learners need to understand different types of business information, be able to differentiate between internal and external sources of information, and explain its purpose.
 In small groups, they could research the types of information used across a variety of functional areas within a business.
 Each group could showcase examples of different types of business information; they could present this as a talk to the rest of the group, a wall chart with examples, or magazine article.